Portulacaria afra: Ornamental

-Food source
+Culinary

 In Southern Africa it is commonly eaten, usually as one component of a salad or a soup.
 It should not be confused with the jade plant, which is mildly toxic.

 P. afra is also used to feed livestock during periods of drought due to its succulent nature.
 Most commonly used for cattle and goats, these plants also act as a supplemental source of water on top of their nutritional benefits for livestock.

 Medicinal

 This is one of the many plants used as a traditional treatment for skin conditions used by people in rural areas that do not have easy access to more modern medicine.